 The research will focus on three main themes:

 Met Office scientist Peter Falloon said: "When viewed over long-term averages the UK is expected to see more milder, wetter winters and more frequent hotter, drier summers.
 But the UK has seasonal weather that also varies hugely from year to year due to natural processes.
-New analysis suggests that through this century we should also plan to be resilient to wet summers and to cold winters."
+Research news suggests that through this century we should also plan to be resilient to wet summers and to cold winters."